Arthur

 Croft is the director of the Spine Research Institute of

-Automotive Safety and Health (CRASH).
+San Diego.
 He has been actively

-engaged in whiplash research for the past 19 years and
+engaged in whiplash research for the past 26 years and

 (Whiplash and Temporomandibular Disorders: an Interdisciplinary

-textbook chapters, and almost 300 professional
+textbook chapters, and more than 350 professional

 papers.